 From the adjoined headlights to the squared-off rear, the LR2 looks like a shrunken Range Rover.
 With 8.3 inches of ground clearance and a 31-degree approach angle, the LR2 is more off-road-capable than the RDX and X3.
 Exterior features include:

 - Optional 19-inch wheels

-The LR2 has a redesigned instrument cluster and a four-spoke steering wheel.
+Last year, the LR2 gained a redesigned instrument cluster.
 Two rows of seats accommodate five occupants.
 Interior features include:

 - Standard dual-zone automatic climate control

 Under the Hood

 The LR2's 3.2-liter inline-six-cylinder generates 230 hp and 234 pounds-feet of torque.
 Mechanical features include: